-• The Barcelona Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean (1995)234 was initially endorsed in 1975 by 16 Mediterranean countries and the European Community adopted the Mediterranean Action Plan (MAP), and was the first-ever Regional Seas Programme under UNEP's umbrella.
+- EU Regulation No 1255/2011 supporting and facilitating the implementation of maritime spatial planning and integrated coastal management EU Directive 2008/56/EC establishing a framework for Community action in the field of countries and the European Community adopted the Mediterranean Action Plan (MAP), and was the first-ever Regional Seas Programme under UNEP's umbrella.
 In 1995, the Action Plan for the Protection of the Marine Environment and the Sustainable Development of the Coastal Areas of the Mediterranean (MAP Phase II) was adopted by the Contracting Parties to replace the Mediterranean Action Plan of 1975.
 Today, the Barcelona Convention involves 22 Contracting Parties determined to protect the Mediterranean marine and coastal environment while boosting regional and national plans to achieve sustainable development.